Let me share 14 of the most common of the mistakes new freelancers make that often keep them broke and don’t get paid what they are worth

 If you are a designer, you can always release some of your designs on your blog just for the showcasing.

-Not having a blog means you are closing the doors on your clients who search in Google for similar issues and can approach you directly instead of you trying to find them.
+Not having a blog means you are closing the doors on your clients who search in Google for similar issues and can approach you directly instead of you trying to find clients.

 I have found so many of my long term clients from my blog.

 As a freelancer, you are more likely to have a domain and hosting.
-So a blog does not cost you anything extra and just keeping it updated allows you for numerous opportinities that you cannot afford to go begging.
+So a blog does not cost you anything extra.
+Moreover, keeping it updated allows you for numerous opportunities.

 Apart from opportunities that a blog can provide, it can also help improve your communication skills.
-If you are writing for your blog, it can improve you as a writer which can help you write better response (in email or otherwise) to your clients.
+If you are writing for your blog, it can improve you as a writer who can help you write a better response (in email or otherwise) to your clients.

-To be working without some pressure on you is a daunting task and you cannot just continue working for money for ever and so you have to be motivated to be working for yourself and being able to develop your own skills.
+One can’t continue working for money forever.
+So you have to be motivated to be working for yourself and being able to develop your skills.

-You work and get paid for it but this cycle means the more you work, the more you get paid but after certain time, when you are not in need of money, you may not be motivated to work if money was the driving force for you to be freelancer.
-This is when you need to be motivated from within.
+You work and get paid for it, but this cycle means the more you work, the more you get paid.
+However, after a specific time, when you do not need money, you may not be motivated to work if money is the only driving force to freelance.
+It is when you need to be driven from within.